Welcome to the Abingdon Music Festival!

 HOW TO HELP US

 We could not run the Festival without our Friends, who pay a small annual donation to support the administration and assist as stewards and receptionists during the Festival weekend.
 Would you join them as a Friend of the Festival?
-All details here: AMF-Friends-1911
+All details here: AMF-Friends-recruitment-leaflet-2026.

 The Festival is a member of the British and International Federation of Festivals for Music, Drama and Speech.